Train across Poland to Warsaw

-I'm on my way now to Warsaw, continuing on my diagonal line south east through Czechia from Prague to the south of Poland and Katowice.
+Just after the wall came down friend Jenny and I took a flight to Berlin and an overnight train across East Germany to Warsaw, capital of Poland.
+In 2020, I'm on the train to Warsaw again, continuing on my diagonal line south east through Czechia from Prague to the south of Poland and Katowice.
 Hills, flat plains and more hills, the fields covered in David Hockney style rolled hay bales.
 The churches still have tall thin spires, but small onion domes are creeping in below.
 There’s an area of small lakes.

 Someone is playing a video so loudly that you can hear it through the whole carriage.
 I go to investigate but it’s a burly security guy with a flak jacket and a gun in a holster, so I retreat quietly.